 - Provide for a sole arbitrator rather than three arbitrators to resolve your dispute.
 This will reduce the amount that is paid for arbitrators by approximately 2/3.
 While arbitrators account for only a small portion of the cost of international arbitration, there is no need need to have three arbitrators for international arbitrations that are not complex.

 - Use experienced and cost-effective lawyers.
 Surveys shows that 74% of party costs in any given arbitration have been found to be attributable to legal fees.
 As legal fees account for the vast majority of the cost of international arbitration, a reduction in this head of costs will, mathematically-speaking, have by far the greatest impact on its reduction.
 Clients should actively compare the value of the legal services being offered by multiple law firms prior to retaining arbitration legal counsel.
 They should also insist that a maximum cap on legal fees be in place prior to formally engaging legal representation, which will allow the client to know the true cost of international arbitration that he or she will be paying in advance.
 Clients can also ask for caps on every stage of an international arbitration, and they should ensure that lawyers have significant previous arbitration experience, since procedures are very different than court proceedings.
-The members of the IAA Network provide some of the best legal representation at a reasonable cost, with rates that are designed to reduce the overall cost of international arbitration by over half.
+Specialised arbitration law firms such as Aceris Law that charge more competitive legal fees may be used to lower this head of costs.

 - Use fast-track arbitration clauses in contracts whose total value is USD 500,000 or less.
 Parties to smaller contracts should use fast-track arbitration clauses that limit the time and procedural mechanisms available to be used by both parties’ counsel should a legal dispute arise.
 Fast-track arbitration rules are designed to enable an arbitration to proceed quickly and can include provisions limiting the duration of a dispute.
 Parties can also agree upon fast-track arbitration after a dispute has arisen, although this is more difficult.